The Friends' board approved the following at their May meeting:

 The annual dues for the Friends' memberships were changed effective Feb 1, 2014.
 Students will now be $10; individuals $20; families $30 (although, as always, larger contributions are more than welcome).
 If you're not sure when you joined or renewed, you can email us at firstname.lastname@example.org, where questions and suggestions are always welcomed.

 To download a simple membership application, click here or pick up a form at the library.

 You can join the county-wide Advocates of the Westchester Library System, a citizens' group that helps inform local and state public officials about the importance of libraries.
-Its website is westchesterlibraries.org/advocates.
+More information can be found at westchesterlibraries.org/library-advocacy.

 Assist the Library Board of Trustees in communicating the library's mission and services to the public and to serve as a vehicle for community involvement.